 Construction on the 85-acre site began in June of 1989 and was completed 33 months later at a cost of $110 million.
 The ballpark's name generated some initial controversy as Schaefer wanted to name it Camden Yards, while the Orioles owner at the time, Eli Jacobs, preferred Oriole Park.
 They compromised and the ballpark was officially named Oriole Park at Camden Yards.

 Camden Yards, as its commonly referred to, broke the mold that was typified by its predecessor, Memorial Stadium, which was a symmetrical multi-purpose stadium situated well outside of downtown Baltimore.

-Camden Yards turned Kansas City-based architectural firm HOK Sport into a household name, but initially HOK proposed a design that was similar to Chicago's U.S. Cellular Field, which was the firm's first and forgettable attempt at a MLB facility.
+Camden Yards turned Kansas City-based architectural firm HOK Sport into a household name, but initially HOK proposed a design that was similar to Chicago's Guaranteed Rate Field, which was the firm's first and forgettable attempt at a MLB facility.